kauri-io/Content/java/pantheon_testing.md

 # Running a Pantheon Node in Java Integration Tests

-The first problem you are likely to meet when attempting to write integration tests for your java Ethereum application is that you need a running node to connect to for sending transactions.
+The first problem you are likely to meet when attempting to write integration tests for your Java Ethereum application is that you need a running node to connect to for sending transactions.
 One option to overcome this is to manually run a node yourself in the background, but this becomes hard to manage if you want to run your tests in a CI pipeline, and forcing all contributors to you codebase to run a node manually is not ideal.
 Luckily there's a better way!

 ## Running a Node with Testcontainers